nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 * :kconfig:option:`CONFIG_SUIT_MPI_RAD_LOCAL_1_VENDOR_NAME`
 * :kconfig:option:`CONFIG_SUIT_MPI_RAD_LOCAL_1_CLASS_NAME`

-These Kconfigs are used during Manifest Provisioning Information (MPI) generation.
+These Kconfig options are used during Manifest Provisioning Information (MPI) generation.
 After the MPI has been flashed, it is read by the Secure Domain Firmware, which can then use it to verify if the UUIDs in a manifest are correct,

-As as an example, after adding the following lines to the :file:`prj.conf` file:
+As an example, after adding the following lines to the :file:`prj.conf` file:

 .. code-block::